GeoscienceAustralia/dea-notebooks/Beginners_guide/README.rst

 Once you have you have completed the beginner tutorials, join advanced users in exploring:

-    - The "Datasets" directory in the repository, where you can explore DEA products in depth.
+* The "DEA_products" directory in the repository, where you can explore DEA products in depth.
-    - The "Frequently used code" directory, which contains a recipe book of common techniques and methods for analysing DEA data.
+* The "How_to_guides" directory, which contains a recipe book of common techniques and methods for analysing DEA data.
-    - The "Real-world examples" directory, which provides more complex workflows and analysis case studies.
+* The "Real_world_examples" directory, which provides more complex workflows and analysis case studies.

 .. toctree::
    :maxdepth: 2
-   :caption: Guided Tutorial

    Guided_tutorial.ipynb